 Who Can Benefit from Dental Implants

-One of the most common questions we hear is whether someone is a good candidate for dental implants.
-The answer for most people is yes, though individual circumstances vary.
+One of the most common questions we hear is whether someone is a candidate for implants.
+In most cases, the answer is yes.

 The Dental Implant Process